What Is Rolling Admission?

 What does rolling admission mean?

 Rolling admission is very similar to regular admission, with one key difference.
-Colleges with rolling admissions evaluate applications as they arrive instead of waiting to evaluate all applications after a hard deadline.
+Colleges with rolling admissions usually evaluate applications as they arrive instead of waiting to evaluate all applications after a hard deadline.
 Schools with rolling admissions typically open up their submission period in the fall, but sometimes as early as July.
 Colleges continue to evaluate applications until they’ve filled all the slots for their incoming class.
-This process can continue as late as April, depending on how quickly spots get filled.
+This process can continue as late as the summer months, depending on how quickly spots get filled.

 The absence of a hard deadline in the rolling admission process leaves students with a very wide window of time to submit their applications.
 This can be advantageous both for students seeking a quick admission decision and for students looking to submit a last-minute application.
 Keep in mind that unlike early decision and early action, rolling admission isn’t an option you choose.
 It’s simply the manner in which some colleges evaluate applicants.